 Here we are going to discuss how targeted DOOH can change the thinking of advertisers who are looking for effective offline mediums.
 We will learn how targeted DOOH can increase brand impressions and sales from the leading name in DOOH industry Mr. Jonathan Frangakis from crowd analytics platform Mira.
 Here we go!

-#1 First of all thank you very much for your time to give interview for our blog.
+#1 First of all thank you very much for the time to give an interview for our blog.
 Can you please share how you started your journey in this industry?

 Frangakis: A few years ago, my brother Gabe and I were driving down to see our parents and a natural conversation led to the basic idea for Mira.
 We felt there was an incredible opportunity in a technologically nascent industry and that we had the perfect set of skills between the two of us to pull it off.
 Gabe had been writing code since he was 10, got an applied math degree focused in CS from Harvard, and was working at a quantitative hedge fund at the time.
 I had a strong leadership background as an infantry officer in the Marine Corps, lots of technology sales and sales management experience, as well as an advertising background.
 We figured together we could build it, sell it, and scale it when the time was right.